Broken-FEEC discretizations and Hodge Laplace problems: Broken FEEC discretization

 \subsection{Commuting diagrams for strong and weak broken FEEC complexes}

-Before turning to the analysis of the Hodge-Laplacian operator \eqref{Lh}, we formalize and extend an observation previously made in \cite{Campos-Pinto.Sonnendrucker.2016.mcomp}, where it was shown that the adjoint of the conforming projections composed with the (local) $L^2$ projection on the broken spaces commute with the weak CONGA differential operators.
-In the full broken FEEC setting considered here this principle allows us to assemble a commuting diagram for both the strong (primal) and weak (dual) complexes, using the commuting projection operators $\pi^\ell_h$ available for the conforming spaces (which are subspaces of the broken ones) and the broken FEEC approximation operators $\tilde \pi^{\ell}_{h} := (P^{\ell}_h)^* P_{V^{\ell}_h} : W^\ell \to V^\ell_h$ characterized by the relations
+Before turning to the analysis of the Hodge Laplacian operator \eqref{Lh}, we formalize and extend an observation previously made in \cite{Campos-Pinto.Sonnendrucker.2016.mcomp}, where it was shown that the adjoint of the conforming projection composed with the (local) $L^2$ projection onto the broken $H(\curl)$ space commutes with the weak CONGA curl operator.
+In the full broken FEEC setting considered here this principle is generalized to the construction of a canonical sequence of stable projections that commute with the dual differential operators.
+These dual projections are defined as

+where we remind that $Q_{V^{\ell}_h}$ is the $W$-orthogonal projection onto $V^{\ell}_h$.
+Namely they are characterized by the relations

+Together with the stable commuting projection operators $\pi^\ell_h$ available for the conforming spaces $V^{\ell,c}_h \subset V^\ell_h$, this leads to a commuting diagram for both the primal (strong) and dual (weak) complexes. \begin{theorem} The operators $\tilde \pi^{\ell}_{h}$ are uniformly $W$-stable projections onto the spaces